iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-Proof of concept of storing anonymous credentials on public blockchains
+Proof of concept for credential verification on Ethereum

-BlockUSign takes a SHA256 hash of an uploaded document and Ethereum account public keys and stores it on the Ethereum blockchain.
-Any other user can validate that document later using the document and original public Ethereum account keys.
-If a user is signed in with their Ethereum account, the app will scan the Ethereum chain for the associated documents and display them to the user.
-Future plans were to enable document verification by correlating encrypted data from official records with documents
+BlockUSign takes a hash of an uploaded document, signs it with an Ethereum account's private key and stores it on the Ethereum blockchain.
+Any other user can validate that document later using the document and public key of an Ethereum account.
+If a user is signed in with their Ethereum account, the app will scan the Ethereum chain for the associated documents and display them to the user

+This served as a proof of concept for a larger product designed to allow people to prove ownership of sensitive official credentials (such as financial statements or medical records) to counterparties in a private way

 **Links to Work**